lint-staged/lint-staged/README.md

 Supported are any executables installed locally or globally via `npm` as well as any executable from your \$PATH.

-> Using globally installed scripts is discouraged, since lint-staged may not work for someone who doesn’t have it installed.
+> Using globally installed scripts is discouraged, since lint-staged may not work for someone who doesn't have it installed.

 `lint-staged` uses [execa](https://github.com/sindresorhus/execa#preferlocal) to locate locally installed scripts.
 So in your `.lintstagedrc` you can write: